savonet/book/video.md

 - `output.dummy`: for discarding a source.

-We do not explain them here again: the only difference with audio is the choice of the encoder which indicates that we want to use sources with video.
+We do not explain them here again: the only difference with audio is the choice of the encoder\index{encoder} which indicates that we want to use sources with video.

 ### FFmpeg {#sec:ffmpeg-video}

-The encoder of choice for video is FFmpeg, that we have already seen in [here](#sec:ffmpeg-encoder).
+The encoder of choice for video is FFmpeg\index{FFmpeg}, that we have already seen in [here](#sec:ffmpeg-encoder).
 The general syntax is

 ```liquisoap